 The same happens with other colors not covered by the sRGB gamut.
-It can show shades of yellow, cyan, aquamarine, etc. The only issue is, these sRGB colors won't be as vibrant as real-world ones.
+It can show shades of yellow, cyan, aquamarine, etc. all right.
+They just won't be as vibrant as real-world colors can be.
 On the other hand, the gamut's red and blue vertices are near the CIE edge, so the shades of red and blue do look pretty good on screen.

 Not that other technologies don't try to cover more colors.
 Figure 4 shows the gamut of many of them.

 Photography entusiasts are divided between sRGB and Adobe RGB, more or less like Democrats and Republicans.
-Good digital cameras can do Adobe RGB, but then the photographer also needs to have a screen capable of Adobe RGB gamut, otherwise edits will throw colors off-beam.
+Good digital cameras can do Adobe RGB, but then the photographer also needs to have a screen capable of Adobe RGB gamut, otherwise the editing process will throw colors off-beam.

 Of course, the idea of Adobe RGB is to get a better gamut at the last step: printing.
-Amateur photographers need to check if the print service "understands" Adobe RGB (not always the case).
+Amateur photographers need to check if the print service "understands" Adobe RGB.
 Naturally, big-time book and magazine publishers have the necessary equipment to use Adobe RGB end-to-end.

 Figure 5 shows a cyan-green sRGB gradient.
 Clicking or touching the image toggles between Adobe RGB and sRGB versions.
 Both images are exactly the same, only the color profile is different.

 You will only see a difference if the screen and the browser and the operating system support Adobe RGB.
 For example, I could see a difference in Safari for Mac, but not in Chrome for Mac.
 [That was in 2014; in 2020, Chrome for Mac seems to show Adobe RGB images just fine.]
 You can try to download both images and compare them using other software.
 Still talking about Macs, Preview and iPhoto show differences, but not Gimp.
-I was actually surprised to see any differences in my monitor since it is not a "pro" model.
+I was actually surprised to see any differences in my monitor since it is not a "pro", wide-gamut model.